What does ‘UCITS’ mean and what are UCITS ETFs?

 MSCI sustainability ratings measure the ESG characteristics of funds and ETFs in order to give investors a better understanding of the risks involved.
 ETFs are given a rating from CCC (lowest) to AAA (highest).
 These are based on the weighted average score of an ETF’s holdings and its exposure to assets with the worst-rated ESG holdings.

-How to trade UCITS ETFs and funds
+How to trade or invest in UCITS ETFs and funds

 - UCITS stands for ‘undertakings for collective investment in transferable securities’.
 Its legislation governs the marketing and distribution of a wide range of collective investment schemes.